From sinking lego ships to watering plants. 20 bidet creative uses. Plus, an SNL video poking fun at strange bidet questions.

 Here are the funniest stories shared with me about bidets.
 Since these came from a private group discussion, I’m only including first names to balance credit with anonymity.

-Funny Bidet Uses & Stories
+Creative Bidet Uses Travel Stories

 “Once, when I was showing guests their room in our agriturismo, the little girl saw the bidet and said, “look mommy, a bathtub just for me!” — Pamela